Skip to main content

 Manipulating Cache Behavior

-On top of the default behaviour, RTK Query provides a number of methods to re-fetch data earlier in scenarios where it should be considered invalid, or is otherwise deemed suitable to be 'refreshed'.
+On top of the default behavior, RTK Query provides a number of methods to re-fetch data earlier in scenarios where it should be considered invalid, or is otherwise deemed suitable to be 'refreshed'.

 Reducing subscription time with keepUnusedDataFor